RickyRicer/RickyRicer/README.md

 - 👋 Hi, I’m Rick!
-- 👀 I’m interested in working with you on your next big project!
+- 👀 I’m interested in all things crypto, NFT, and WEB3!
 - 🌱 I’m currently learning mongoDB, and React!
-I love it, and can't wait to learn more.
+I truly enjoy the backend
-- 💞️ I’m looking to collaborate on EVERYTHING!
-I'm really interested in your blockchain, smart contract, or NFT project!
+- 💞️ Let's collaborate!
-- 📫 How to reach me email, linkedin, all the socials, discord, really anyway you can find!
+- 📫 How to reach me: email, linkedin, all the socials, discord!

 <!---
 RickyRicer/RickyRicer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.